 Power BI Desktop also comes with Power Query Editor.
 Use Power Query Editor to connect to one or many data sources, shape and transform the data to meet your needs, then load that model into Power BI Desktop.

-This document provides an overview of the work with data in the Power Query Editor, but there's more to learn.
-At the end of this document, you'll find links to detailed guidance about supported data types.
+This article provides an overview of the work with data in the Power Query Editor, but there's more to learn.
+At the end of this article, you'll find links to detailed guidance about supported data types.
 You'll also find guidance about connecting to data, shaping data, creating relationships, and how to get started.

 But first, let's see get acquainted with Power Query Editor.